 My last local idea is variable in the sense that you never know what will be coming up.
 But watch the Tucson Convention Center website for fun special events like Monster Jam, Disney On Ice, Wrestling or concerts.
 Tickets to a special event would be a really fun gift to give.

 Now the ultimate Christmas gift would be a trip to Disney but I realize not all families can afford that.
 If the family is headed to Disney soon, then a Disney gift card can be used on treats and souvenirs in the park.
 If they are planning a trip somewhere else, then tickets to fun attraction in that city would be a good idea too.

-If you do end up gifting someone an amazing Disneyland adventure, don’t forget to check out the discounted tickets available through Get Away Today and use my discount code DCHICA to save $10 on a 2-night package to Southern California!
+If you do end up gifting someone an amazing Disneyland or Southern California adventure, don’t forget to check out the discounted tickets available through Get Away Today and use my discount code DCHICA to save $10 on a 2-night package to Southern California!